esotericpig/jeso/README.md

 buddy.setOSFamily(OSFamily.MACOS);
 ```

-When writing your own scripts, you can use these methods for getting the mouse coordinates:
+When writing your own scripts, you can use these helper methods:

 - `BotBuddy.getCoords();`
 - `BotBuddy.getXCoord();`